ekiourk/yatu/README.md

 2. In a new terminal activate virtualenv
 3. Call `run-contexts apps/tests/src` for the unitests
 4. Call `run-contexts apps/acceptance/src` for the integration tests

+### Why Rabbit and celery?

+The target is to have a fast response time on the requests of short urls.
+At the same time we want to keep statistics for each request to the api.
+In order to not block the api till the statistics are processed and stored, we need celery to publish a task to deal with statistics in an asynchronous manner.

+### TODO:

+Add redis to store only the short_url - long_url pair and use that to resolve the short urls for even faster response times